LISTEN TO THIS ARTICLE

 The Search Space Problem Nobody Solved

-This isn't a model size problem.
-Larger models are slightly better at self-assessment, but the improvement plateaus quickly.
+The implication is striking: you don't necessarily need to know how hard a problem is before allocating compute.
+You can instead build models that iteratively refine their reasoning strategy during inference.
+But the approach still highlights the core challenge.
 The issue is that problem difficulty is often emergent.
 You can't know if a reasoning path will work until you've explored it.
 This makes upfront compute budgeting inherently approximate.

 What This Actually Changes